 Two months ago I realized that as a professional photographer I only picked up my camera when it was a working job.
 Now, don’t get me wrong.
 I love the jobs that I’m contracted to cover.
 However, for years now I’ve virtually ignored the simple fun of walking around and creating images from anything that crossed my path.
 That’s what EDLs are all about.
 So, I’ve decided to reinstate EDLs in my monthly routine and look forward to the surprise element of this type of assignment.
 This first set of images came from a stroll along Riverwalk in Fort Lauderdale.
 Enjoy!

+it against a dark sky.
 So, I used high speed sync

 on my 550 Canon flash and exposed for the light.
+This homeless guy claimed to be a professional

-but when he started playing...
+blues harmonica player, but when he started playing...

 Well, maybe that's where he got the